LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 The following are different types of bucket aggregations.

 1. Date Histogram Aggregation
-2. Histogram Aggregations
+2. Histogram Aggregation
 3. Range Aggregation
-4. Terms aggregations
+4. Terms aggregation

 #### 1.The Date Histogram Aggregation
 When you collect data over time (i.e. transaction data over a year), you may be able to gain valuable insights if you can group documents based on a given time interval.